-Prior to the completion of this offering, we will adopt a code of business conduct and ethics that is applicable to all of our employees, officers and directors.
+We adopted a code of business conduct and ethics that is applicable to all of our employees, officers and directors.
 The full text of our code of business conduct and ethics will be available on our website at www.altair.com.
 We intend to post any amendment to our code of business conduct and ethics, and any waivers of such code for executive officers and directors, on our website.
 Information on or that can be accessed through our website is not part of this prospectus.